s0r0s

 Domestic Equities.
 Any stock traded in the US on a major exchange.

-What's your favorite Onion headline of all time?Speed.
+Do you think there will be a time where all tolls are automated?Speed.
 Focus.
 Consistency.
 High Emotional Quotient.
 I think day trading for the most part comes down to processing information quickly, rather than accurately.
 Combine the ability to process quickly with someone who can also be unemotional focused and consistent, and chances are you will have a very good day trader.

 I can honestly say I don't know of an accurate portrayal in movies about daytrading.
 There was a season of Wall Street Warriors that followed a day trading firm that probably gives you the best idea of what day trading is.
 I think it was Season 4 and you may be able to find episodes online.